 Guinea pigs rarely bite.
 Their bites don’t hurt but they have the ability to push novice guinea pig owners into the abyss of despair, believing that their guinea pigs hate them.
 There could be scores of reasons for making your guinea pig bite you like your hands smell either food or a predator; your guinea pig has to pee; the guinea pig is uncomfortable, in pain, sick, or scared.
 There could be many other reasons but hating you is never one of them.

+What Can You Do?
 You should try to identify the underlying reason that is making your guinea pig bite you.
 You should check out our article Why Does My Guinea Pig Bite Me?
-And What Can You D About It? to identify the cause and address it. generally, you should always wash your hands before handling your guinea pig and know that the guinea pig is not biting out of hate—he could be sick or scared.
+And What Can You D About It? to identify the cause and address it. generally, you should always wash your hands before handling your guinea pig and know that the guinea pig is not biting out of hate—he could be sick or scared. |

 5. Guinea Pig Peed On You